Home β€Ί Semiconductor β€Ί Electronics β€Ί Japan Advanced Battery Market

 • May 2024: Mitsui & Co., Ltd. established a new joint venture, J-Cycle Inc., with VOLTA INC. and Miracle Eternal PTE LTD., to build a lithium-ion battery recycling plant in Japan's Ibaraki Prefecture.
 This joint venture addresses the need for a stable and sustainable supply of battery raw materials by producing "black mass" from end-of-life batteries and manufacturing scrap, leveraging Mitsui's global network and expertise.

-Japan Advanced Battery Market Segmentation
+Japan Advanced Battery Market Scope:

 BY TECHNOLOGY